No.3647

 Future Outlook

-In the development of in-vehicle software, there is much to be done through trial and error.
+In the development of automotive software, there is much to be done through trial and error.
 In fact, major Japanese OEMs and others are currently developing vehicle OS and peripheral systems at a rapid pace, and we expect to see the fruits of their efforts around 2027.
-In addition, coupled with the convergence toward integrated ECUs, we expect the composition ratio of control systems and IT systems in the automotive software market (automakers and auto parts suppliers) to be roughly fifty-fifty by 2027.
+In addition, coupled with the convergence toward integrated ECUs, we expect the market composition of control systems and automotive IT systems in the automotive software market (developed by OEMs and auto parts suppliers) to account for roughly 50 percent by 2027.
 However, controller software will also shift from domain-type to zone-type.
 The investment is expected to continue, although not on the scale of automotive IT systems.

-Given that the actual installation of the next-generation automotive software will be around 2030, the total market size of automotive software market (controller software and automotive IT systems) developed by automakers and auto parts suppliers is expected to reach close to 1 trillion yen by 2030 (981 billion yen).
+Given that the actual installation of the next-generation automotive software will be seen around 2030, the total market size of automotive software market (controller software and automotive IT systems) developed by automakers and auto parts suppliers is expected to approach 1 trillion yen by 2030 (981 billion yen).

 Research Outline